Our Approaches and Specialties

 Traditional therapies fall under a “talk” therapy umbrella, which means they rely a lot on verbal processing and cognitive functioning.
 In somatic therapy, your therapist is trained to help you heal when you cannot articulate an experience or when your brain and body are too overwhelmed or shut down to process.
 This is because somatic or body therapists are trained to utilize the nervous system’s innate and untapped (non-verbal) tools.

-For many clients, somatic release may be an aspect of your goal to resolve your core conflict and get to the roots of what is going on.
+For many clients, somatic release may be an aspect of your goal to get to and resolve the roots of what is going on.
 A somatic release might be done through reprocessing painful memories, sensory integration, guided imagery, bilateral stimulation, psychodynamic techniques, and more.
+If you have found past therapy experiences have not gotten to the root of what’s going on, somatic techniques might be a good fit for you.
+All somatic-focused techniques aim to restore what cannot be restored through verbal processing alone.